scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 models on the validation data and ``train`` trains a model for a certain number of calls to ``partial_fit``.

-Each bracket indicates a value in the tradeoff between hyper-parameter and training time importance, and is specified by the list of tuples in the example above.
+Each bracket indicates a value in the tradeoff between hyperparameter and training time importance, and is specified by the list of tuples in the example above.
 Each bracket is specified so that the total number of ``partial_fit`` calls is approximately the same among different brackets.
 Then, having many